rustigaan/igor/README.md

 Write-mode `WriteNew` will create a new file if it didn't exist, but it will not overwrite an existing file.

 Write-mode `Ignore` will completely ignore this option.

+The target will replace the name of the file (in the case of `dot_+config-@.toml` the target replaces the name of the directory).
+This property is a relative path and may include subdirectories.

 Setting interpolate to `false` will suppress interpolation of properties.
 Normally, occurrences of `{{property_name}}` will be replaced by the value of the property.
 This is called interpolation.